GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-a-daily-summary-of-activity/en.md

 # Sending a daily summary of activity

+We can integrate Gato GraphQL with [WP-Cron](https://developer.wordpress.org/plugins/cron/), as to automate the execution GraphQL queries that perform admin tasks, with some time interval.
+(The [**Automation**](https://gatographql.com/extensions/automation/) extension is required.)

+In this recipe, we set-up WP-Cron to, every 24 hs, execute a GraphQL query that retrieves the number of new comments added to the site (for several periods of time), and sends these stats to the desired email account.

+## GraphQL query with daily stats of new comments

-The following WP-Cron event executes hook `gato_graphql__execute_persisted_query` to send a daily email indicating the number of new comments added to the site:
+This GraphQL query sends an email indicating the number of new comments added to the site:

 - In the last 24 hs
 - In the last 1 year